If you haven’t already, it’s probably time to start looking at an order management system for your ecommerce business.

 This is the process I go through for choosing a new OMS:

-Go through the features I have outlined above once more and then go through how you already manage those processes in your business today.
-It is important that you choose software that can scale with your small business, so make sure that you understand all the processes you currently have and how they would change as you grow.
+Go through the features I have outlined above once more, and then go through how you already manage those business processes today.
+You must choose a software provider that can scale with your small business, so make sure that you understand all the processes you currently have and how they will change as you grow.

 Also, you should consider how your team is already set up.
 If you use a third-party warehouse management system, for example, you need to make sure that any new software will integrate with their tools.